 More to come

-The remaining video lectures will be made available in coming months.
+Additional video clips and material related to the production, history, artistry, and legacies of these films will be added to the modules in coming months.
 Subscribe to the Modern Chinese Cultural Studies YouTube channel for updates.

 All of the films are black and white.
 Five are silent or have dubbed sound-on-disk; six have sound-on-film.
 The copies of Goddess and Sports Queen have soundtracks that were added in recent years; feel free to mute these.